Concordium/concordium-net-sdk/README.md

 AccountInfo accountInfo = client.Raw.GetAccountInfo(request);
 ```

 Note that all generated types live in the `Concordium.Grpc.V2` namespace, and that there is a vast overlap between the names generated from the protocol buffer definitions file and the types declared in the SDK `Concordium.Types`.
-The overall structure of the types are one-to-one with the [Concordium GRPC API V2](https://github.com/Concordium/concordium-grpc-api/tree/main/v2/concordium).
 In the above we thus need to specify the intended namespace for [`AccountAddress`](..) to resolve ambiguity.
 Furthermore we leverage the convenience method [`ToAccountIdentifierInput`](..) of [`Concordium.SDK.AccountAddress`](..) to convert the the base58 address into its corresponding raw format.
+Also note that the overall structure of the types are one-to-one with the [Concordium GRPC API V2](https://github.com/Concordium/concordium-grpc-api/tree/main/v2/concordium), so we refer to its documentation and the [Runnable examples](#runnable-examples) section for more information on working with the raw API.

 ## Runnable examples